Turkey Brook

-Turkey Brook is a river in the northern outskirts of London.
-It rises in Potters Bar, Hertfordshire, and flows broadly eastwards to merge with the River Lea Navigation near Enfield Lock.
+Turkey Brook, also known as Maidens Brook for part of its length, is a river in the northern outskirts of London.
+It rises in Potters Bar, Hertfordshire, and flows broadly eastwards to merge with the River Lee Navigation near Enfield Lock.

-Etymology
+Toponymy

 The brook is named from the hamlet Turkey Street, which is recorded as Tokestreete (1441), Tuckhey strete (1610), Tuckey street (1615), and Turkey street (1805) (probably street of houses, i.e. hamlet, from Middle English strete, associated with a family called Toke or Tokey).

-The modern form of the name Turkey, not in use before the 19th century, is no doubt due to folk etymology.
+The modern form of the name Turkey, not in use before the nineteenth century, is no doubt due to folk etymology.

 Watercourse

 The brook rises near the Fir and Pond Woods nature reserve in Potters Bar, and at first flows in an easterly direction.
 Along its course it is joined by other streams including Hollyhill Brook, Cuffley Brook, and the Small River Lea.
 It flows alongside the M25 motorway and Crews Hill Golf Club, then goes past Clay Hill, Whitewebbs Park, Forty Hill and Albany Park before merging with the River Lee Navigation below Enfield Lock.